-- 13. Impressive economic growth has not translated into human development outcomes.
-An estimated 20 million people remain below the national poverty line and many population groups are at risk of being excluded from social assistance and economic participation. - 14.
-Although nutrition indicators for children under 5 years of age have improved, the rate of change is stagnating and the country faces a triple burden of malnutrition.
+- 14. An estimated 20 million people still remain below the national poverty line and some groups could be at risk of being excluded from social assistance and economic participation.
+Preliminary estimates from the Philippine Statistics Authority's 2021 poverty statistics indicate that fishers and farmers are the poorest segments of the population.

+14 - 15.
+Although nutrition indicators for children under 5 years of age have improved, the rate of change is stagnating, and the country faces challenges related to malnutrition.
 The prevalence of stunting decreased from 30 percent in 2019 to 26.7 percent in 2021.
-Acute malnutrition in children (at 5.5 percent) is of medium concern, while 14 percent of school-age children are overweight.
+Acute malnutrition in children (at 5.5 percent) is of medium concern, while 14 percent of schoolage children are overweight.
 Regional inequality exists, with stunting prevalence as high as 45 percent in Bangsamoro Autonomous Region in Muslim Mindanao.
-The prevalence of anaemia (11 percent in 2019) is considered a low public health risk, but there has been no improvement over the last decade.
-Overweight and obesity have increased, particularly among children aged 6-19 and adults. - 15.
-Agriculture continues to face structural problems, worsened by frequent disasters, a lack of adaptive capacities and a sustained rise in fuel and fertilizer prices.
-Unsustainable farming practices, the rapid degradation of topsoil, poor post-harvest management capacities, limited access to finance, poor logistics and infrastructure and the challenges of implementing risk transfer mechanisms make the sector particularly vulnerable.
-Food security remains precarious, especially given the estimates of a 9 to 21 percent decline in agricultural productivity by 2050 due to climate change. - 16.
-Climate variability and hazards will continue to have a substantial impact on agriculture, livestock and fishery supply chains in urban and rural settings.
-As a result of climate change
+The prevalence of anaemia (11 percent in 2019) is considered a low public health risk, but there has been no